 Transliteration: gyas sttou (gas stove).

-We can see that sometimes when the sound changes, the native English speaker hears a totally different word (mower for mover, stow for stove) or a non-existent word (mooer or stovvah).
+We can see that sometimes when the sound changes, the native English speaker (outside of India) hears a totally different word (mower for mover, stow for stove) or a non-existent word (mooer or stovvah).

 Let’s learn some techniques to say and spell these two letters correctly.